lombardyappdesigns/OmniVoice-Audio-Studio/README.md

 # **If you like it, why not buy me a coffee?**

-If you like this application and would like to see further features added, then why not buy me a coffee?
+If you like this application and are using it and would like to see further features added, then why not buy me a coffee?

 **Buy me a coffee here:** [Click here to buy](https://buymeacoffee.com/lombardyappdesigns)